anulkar/TrendspottingSpotify/README.md

 2. Does the position of tracks placed within a Spotify curated playlist impact the play count of the track?
 3. Did Spotify play a role in enhancing the popularity of the Top 100 Billboard Artists over a 10-year period?
 4. Analyze and draw inferences based on some of the top audio features (moods or properties of a track) across the most popular Genres of music.
+5. Do certain keywords in tracks/songs (i.e. their titles) equate to more popularity and higher play counts?

 ## Datasets to be used
 1. Artists, Playlists, Tracks and Music Metadata sourced using the [Spotify Web API](https://developer.spotify.com/documentation/)